NetApp/netapp-astra-toolkits/examples/servicenow/README.md

 # Astra Control - ServiceNow Integration

+This repo details two methods for integrating Astra Control with ServiceNow:

+* Creating an application within ServiceNow which queries the `notifications` endpoint of Astra Control
-This repo details utilizing Kubernetes CronJobs to initiate Astra Control application backups, with the purpose of any backup failures automatically creating a ServiceNow incident or event.
+* Utilizing Kubernetes CronJobs to initiate Astra Control application backups, with the purpose of any backup failures automatically creating a ServiceNow incident or event

+## ServiceNow Application

+Either utilize the [update set](./sys_remote_update_set_e556e6d99788f110a615337e6253afdf.xml) contained within this repo, or manually build the application as detailed in a to-be-linked blog.

+## Kubernetes CronJob

-## actoolkit Secret Creation
+### actoolkit Secret Creation

 In order to initiate application backups against Astra Control, our Kubernetes CronJob must have an appropriate access information and privileges mounted to the pod.
 This example makes use of the [Astra Control SDK](https://github.com/NetApp/netapp-astra-toolkits), so a `config.yaml` file is needed which contains several components.